transistorsoft/react-native-background-geolocation/help/INSTALL-EXPO.md

 +     "infoPlist": {
 +       "NSLocationAlwaysAndWhenInUseUsageDescription": "[CHANGEME] This app requires location in the background",
 +       "NSLocationWhenInUseUsageDescription": "[CHANGEME] This app requires location while in use",
-+       "NSMotionUsageDescription": "[CHANGEME] This app uses motion-detection to determine the motion-activity of the device (walking, vehicle, bicycle, etc)",
++       "NSMotionUsageDescription": "[CHANGEME] This app uses motion-detection to determine the motion-activity of the device (walking, vehicle, bicycle, etc)"
 +     }
     }
   }